+(1) The Synod is not to consider a motion unless

+(a) notice of the motion was given on a previous day, or

+(b) the Synod agrees to consider the motion.

-- (1) The Synod is not to consider a motion unless notice of the motion was given on a previous day. - (2) Motions intended to facilitate the consideration of business are known as 'procedural motions'.
-Rule 4.3(1) does not apply to procedural motions and those other motions for which notice is not required by Parts 4 and 5. - (2A) Rule 4.3(1) does not apply to motions to amend a motion. - (3) A member may send notice of a motion to the Standing Committee to be received at least 1 month before the first day of the session.
+(1) The Synod is not to consider a motion unless notice of the motion was given on a previous day.

+(2) Motions intended to facilitate the consideration of business are known as 'procedural motions'.
+Rule 4.3(1) does not apply to procedural motions and those other motions for which notice is not required by Parts 4 and 5.

+(2A) Rule 4.3(1) does not apply to motions to amend a motion.

+(3) A member may send notice of a motion to the Standing Committee to be received at least 1 month before the first day of the session.
 Notice of such motion is to be printed on the business paper for the first day of the session.
-A member may not send notice of more than 2 motions. - (4) On the days provided for giving notice of motions, a member called on by the President to do so is to make a brief statement informing the Synod of the subject matter of the motion and provide the full text of the motion to the Secretary of the Synod to be printed in the business paper for the next day of the session.
+A member may not send notice of more than 2 motions.

+(4) If notice in writing is given to a Secretary of the Synod by 7.00 pm on the first day of a session then notice of the motion will be regarded as having been given on a previous day for the purposes of rule 4.3(1).